It’s easier to curse the darkness than to light a candle!

 She must be nigh-on forty two years, and if anyone ever dares question her powers I chuckle and say, “Well, she got John Device to wed her!”
 Even I don’t know how she conjured up that miracle – not that the vagabond was ever aught to boast on, but at least he made her legal.

 Lizzie had four bairns – Jim, Ali, Harry, and Jenny.
 Little Harry died around the same time as his dad.
 Jenny came later, but when no one bothered to add up the months the villages called her a Device, the same as the others.

 We all keep dogs, except wee Jenny.
 Lizzie’s got a nasty white mutt named Ball who likes scrapping and mounting bitches.
 The Justice calls them familiars.
 We play along, because when all this witch-mess is over it’ll pay handsome to have the village folks thinking we’ve got a pack of demons doing our bidding.
 That’ll make them think twice about swindling us.
 That’ll bring the alms in when we go begging!

 I often wished he lived here instead of Lizzie.
 She’s turned into a mean, grumpy cow and I’m sick of looking at her ugly face.
-I know she can’t help being born like she was – one eye drooping half way down her cheek and puffy lips that seem bee-stung.
-But with that pock-scarred skin and wild gray hair it’s small wonder she puts the fear of God into folk.
+I know she can’t help being born like she was – one eye drooping half way down her cheek and puffy lips that seem stung by bees.
+But with that pock-scarred skin and wild hair, it’s small wonder she puts the fear of God into most folk.
 Even I wouldn’t want to meet her in a country lane after dark, and neither would you!

 When Constable Hargreaves arrested us I was gob smacked.
 “Can they do you for magic then, nowadays?”
 I asked.